shashirajraja/Train-Ticket-Reservation-System/README.md

 STEP 2: RIGHT CLICK ON PROJECT > BUILD PATH > CONFIGURE BUILD PATH > LIBRARIES > REMOVE AND UPDATE ANY LIBRARIES WITH RED MARK > ADD LIBRARY > JRE SYSTEM LIBRARY > NEXT > SELECT WORKSPACE DEFAULT JRE >FINISH

-STEP 3: RIGHT CLICK ON PROJECT > RUN AS > RUN ON SERVER > SELECT TOMCAT V8.0 > NEXT > ADD ALL > FINISH
+STEP 3: RIGHT CLICK ON PROJECT > RUN AS > RUN ON SERVER > SELECT TOMCAT V8.0 > (Select Tomcat v8.0 installation location if asked) NEXT > ADD ALL > FINISH

 	(OR YOU CAN JUST DOUBLE CLICK ON SERVER TAB FOR ADDING TOMCAT SERVER IF NOT ALREADY ADDED)